bytebase/bytebase.com/content/docs/change-database/troubleshoot.md

 ## Duplicate version

-This happens if a migration version has been attempted (regardless of whether it's successful or not) and you are trying to apply the same version.
-Once the migration is attempted, its version string is occupied and can't be reused.
+This happens if a migration version has already completed successfully and you are trying to apply the same version.
+Once the migration is successful, its version string is occupied and can't be reused.
+You can still retry the failed migration.

 This error is more common in GitOps flow when you try to modify an existing migration file.
 Refer to the [GitOps troubleshoot](/docs/vcs-integration/troubleshoot/#duplicate-version) to learn the correct workflow.